tyrelh/personal-site-nextjs/posts/nextjs-tag-pages.md

 title: "Next.js Tag Pages"
 date: "March 25, 2024"
 author: "Tyrel Delaney"
 excerpt: "My goal with this project was to make the tags I'm already displaying alongside articles to be clickable links that filter my posts by that tag.
-Try an click one!"
+Try to click one!"
 hero: "/images/posts/tag-page-screenshot.png"
 tags: "nextjs javascript typescript webdev static-site-generators"
 ---